detjensrobert/aws-instances-bot/README.md

 ------------

 ### Usage
-- `!PREFIX COMMAND USAGE`

-	Description of the command here.
+- `!aws start instance_name`
+- `!aws stop instance_name`

+	Starts/stops the instance associated with that name.

+- `!aws status instance_name`

+    Replys with the current state of the instance (running, stopped)

 ------------